 If you suffer from knee pain, swelling, and stiffness that doesn't respond to medications or walking supporters, knee replacement might be the answer for you.
-The team of orthopedic specialists at Star Orthopedics and Sports Medicine center in Frisco, Texas can help you determine if you might benefit from this type of treatment.
-Dr. Andrew Dold, MD and Dr. Paul Ghattas, DO are both highly skilled surgeons who offer the latest in knee replacement surgery.
+The team of orthopedic specialists at Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas can help you determine if you might benefit from this type of treatment.
+Andrew Dold, MD, and Paul Ghattas, DO, are both highly skilled surgeons who offer the latest in knee replacement surgery.
 The operation helps you regain your daily routine and quality of life.
 Call or go online to schedule an appointment today.

 Knee replacement surgery involves removing the damaged cartilages at the end of your thigh bone and replacing them with a metal alloy implant, along with a plastic spacer on the tibia and kneecap (patella).
 The implant creates a new, smooth cushion for the bones and a functioning, painless joint.

 The surgery can be partial or total, and your doctor at the Star Orthopedics helps you determine which one you need.